kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 **Pros**:
 - **Comprehensive toolset**: Covers the entire development lifecycle, reducing the need for additional tools.
-- **Strong integration with microsoft tools**: Seamless integration with Visual Studio and Azure services, which is beneficial for teams already in the Microsoft ecosystem.
+- **Strong integration with Microsoft tools**: Seamless integration with Visual Studio and Azure services, which is beneficial for teams already in the Microsoft ecosystem.
 - **Flexible deployment**: Supports deploying to any platform or cloud, giving teams versatility in their deployment strategies.

 **Cons**: